Adam-Al-Rahman/Digital_Garden/plants/notes/Mathematics/Matrices.md

 - The number of zero preceding the first non-zero element in a row is less than that the number of such zeros in the succeeding (or  next) row.
 - The first non-zero element in every row is unity.

+> Only row operation allowed

 ### Reduced - Row Echelon Form
 ### Normal Form

+> Both row and column operation are allowed

 Every non-zero matrix or rank $\rho$, by a sequence of elementary transformations can be reduced to the form.
 $$